leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1propp7_spheres_of_action_framework_propp.md

 ---
+UID: 1propp7
+Title: Spheres of Action Framework
 Author: Propp
 Date: 22/08/2024
-ELEMENT: CHARACTER
 Last Edited: 9/4/2024, 3:40:36 AM
 Prima-Forma:
 - artifex
 - character
-Summary: "Vladimir Propp\u2019s *Spheres of Action* framework categorizes characters\
-  \ in folktales into seven archetypal roles, such as the hero, villain, and donor,\
-  \ to reveal their function in driving the narrative.
-This model highlights the universal\
-  \ structure of storytelling by showing how these roles contribute to the plot and\
+Summary: "Vladimir Propps *Spheres of Action* framework categorizes characters  in folktales into seven archetypal roles, such as the hero, villain, and donor,  to reveal their function in driving the narrative.
+This model highlights the universal  structure of storytelling by showing how these roles contribute to the plot and  thematic depth."
-  \ thematic depth."
-Title: Spheres of Action Framework
-UID: 1propp7
+ELEMENT: CHARACTER

 ---
 ### Title: **Propp's Spheres of Action Framework**